PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 rejected by the same ownership rule.
 PReLU output fan-out rejects as well.
 A candidate-wide alpha cache keyed by source tensor, permutation, and selected shape lets multiple PReLUs reuse one provenance-preserving transformed alpha clone.
-Softmax and other mixed operand families deliberately remain in legacy.
+Softmax reuses the existing pair of local NHWC↔NHCW transposes so the original NCHW last-axis semantics and beta option remain unchanged.
+Softmax output fan-out rejects before mutation.
+Pseudo-LeakyRelu and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary